-The company's obligation to provide group health plan coverage ends upon the earliest of the following:
+Raytheon's obligation to provide group health plan coverage ends upon the earliest of the following:

-- You inform the company of your intent not to return to work from FMLA leave. - You fail to return from FMLA leave and terminate your employment. - You exhaust your FMLA entitlement.
+- You inform Raytheon of your intent not to return to work from FMLA leave. - You fail to return from FMLA leave and terminate your employment. - You exhaust your FMLA entitlement.